The Dead Zone

-More Behind The Scenes from The Dead Zone
+More Making Of The Dead Zone

 Based on the novel by Stephen King, this film proved to be a platform for Christopher Walken to create a career persona.
 For Cronenberg, it is seen as something of a departure from his usual "ultra bizarre".